-The assumptions were last updated for the July 1, 2013, valuation as a result of an experience study during the five-year period from July 1, 2006, to June 30, 2011, as well as a legislated change to the investment return assumption effective July 1, 2015.
+The combined service annuity assumptions were updated for the July 1, 2017, valuation as a result of analysis completed by the LCPR Actuary in October 2016.
+The other assumptions were last updated for the July 1, 2013 valuation as a result of an experience study during the five-year period from July 1, 2006, to June 30, 2011, as well as a legislated change to the investment return assumption effective July 1, 2015.